Gynecologic Cancer

 Personalized Gynecologic Cancer Treatment

-Different types of gynecologic cancers may be treated in different ways, and we rely on a range of advanced therapies to meet your individual needs.
+Different types of gynecologic cancers may be treated in different ways, and we rely on a range of advanced therapies to meet your individual needs, including surgery, radiation and chemotherapy.
 At your first visit, your doctor will review your medical history, imaging and lab results, and pathology reports.
 Your doctor will also perform a physical exam and a pelvic exam.
-Using all of this information, your doctor will put together a personalized treatment plan designed to treat your cancer as effectively as possible.
+Using all this information, your doctor will put together a personalized treatment plan that takes into consideration your lifestyle and future plans while treating your gynecologic cancer as effectively as possible.

 The most important part of treatment at MetroHealth is the relationship you build with your provider.
+We have the tools of a large academic cancer center with the friendly feel of a community hospital.
+For instance, if you need chemotherapy, you may have the same nurse give you your treatment each time.
 This close, one-on-one relationship is vital to understanding your symptoms, how you’re responding to treatment, and how to walk alongside you during your care journey.

 Your treatment options may include: